 mgs of starting material with the necessary data for purity assessment.
 Commercially

-available biopolymers can be supplied by customers or synthesized or ordered through
+available biopolymers can be supplied by customers or synthesized and ordered through

 ordered at the same time.

-Series of metal chelating ligands can be covalently attached to biopolymer such as
+A series of metal chelating ligands can be covalently attached to biopolymers such

-oligonucleotide, antibodies, peptide and proteins.
-This indirect method of biolmolecule
+as oligonucleotides, antibodies, peptides and proteins.
+This indirect method of

-labeling with radiolabels utilize organic compounds able to chelate metal ions in
+biomolecule labeling with radiolabels utilizes organic compounds able to chelate

-a coordination complex.
-They are widely used in nuclear medicine, MRI, and optical
+metal ions in a coordination complex.
+They are widely used in nuclear medicine,

 These bifunctional chelating ligands can be covalently attached to biopolymers such